BofA's Moynihan gets 73 percent pay increase in 2012

 Bank of America’s filings disclose only the stock portion of pay for Moynihan and other top executives in 2012.
 More details will be provided in the annual proxy filing this spring.

 Moynihan’s grants included 277,871 shares that will be paid out on a monthly basis in cash over the next year and 463,119 restricted shares that vest over three years.
-Half of the remaining 185,248 performance-based shares will vest if the company meets return on asset goals, and the other half will vest if the company meets goals for growth in adjusted tangible book value, both over a three-year period.
+The remaining 185,248 performance-based shares will vest if the company meets return on asset goals for half the shares and growth in adjusted tangible book value goals for the other half over a three-year period.

-In 2011, the bank granted performance-based shares tied only to return on assets, a measure of profits compared to total assets.
+The 2012 performance-based shares differ from previous grants, potentially giving executives another chance to make them pay off.

 The bank’s tangible book value per share of common stock grew to $13.36 in the fourth quarter of 2012 from $12.95 a year earlier as the bank built capital.
 Tuesday’s filings did not disclose the performance-based goals for the shares.